The Top 4 Instructional Design Skills You Need to Land Your Dream Career (And How to Master Them)

 Specifically, you should account for matters of accessibility and inclusions.
 Focus on making content accessible to every learner, which accounts for how you structure the learning experience and the tools and technology you’re asking learners to use.
 Ensure you account for possible vision, mobility, and auditory impairments when designing for online learning environments.

 You’ll also need to ensure learners feel represented within the course.
-Inclusion is more important than ever, as the most recent census data shows that more than half of the U.S. population under the age of 18 identify as people of color.
+Inclusion is more important than ever, as the most recent census data shows that more than half of the U.S. population under the age of 18 identify as a person of color.
 Learners are more open to instruction and motivated to engage with materials when they see themselves within it and are respected.

 The best way to enact a human-centered approach is by communicating effectively with stakeholders about the needs of your learners, being a creative problem solver, and staying informed of trends and development in research and technology.